-This week we are joined on the Ask Pastor John podcast with Dr. Richard Lints, the author of a fascinating book that releases this winter titled, Identity and Idolatry: The Image of God and Its Inversion.
-It is published in Don Carson’s series, New Studies in Biblical Theology.
+This week we are joined on the Ask Pastor John podcast by Dr. Richard Lints, the Vice President for Academic Affairs and Dean of the Main Campus of Gordon-Conwell Theological Seminary, just a short drive north of Boston.
+Dr. Lints is also the author of a book that releases this winter titled Identity and Idolatry: The Image of God and Its Inversion, which is published in Don Carson’s silver series, New Studies in Biblical Theology.

 And, Dr. Lints, as you mentioned earlier, connecting with others in community is essential for us to understand who we are.
-By definition, our identity must be found outside of us, and we talked about this on Monday in episode #674.
+By definition, our identity must be found outside of us.
+We talked about this on Monday in episode 674.
 So what do our digital communities offer — or not offer — us to this end of discovering who we are?

-But broadly speaking, the sheer number of relationships that we are given and granted access to by virtue of living in the digital age means that none of them can be very thick.
+Broadly speaking, the sheer number of relationships that we are given and granted access to by virtue of living in the digital age means that none of them can be very thick.
 None of them can be very rich.
-The result of which is that we live on the surface of each other’s lives.
-And so there was a season, probably I want to say 5–7 years ago where we thought Facebook would eventually be replaced.
+The result of this is that we live on the surface of each other’s lives.
+And so there was a season, I want to say five to seven years ago, where we thought Facebook would eventually be replaced.
 Those that had grown up with Facebook were beginning to recognize that it was all about image and impression and very thin slices of other people’s lives.

 The strange thing is that it actually hasn’t gone away.
 It actually has mutated and migrated.
 People at different ends of the age spectrum, the grandparent stage as well as the teenager stage, are even more addicted to it, the statistics suggest.
 So what we recognize is that living on the surface of our lives can be very attractive because it appears not to be very costly.
 We don’t really have to wrestle with the deep things.
 But it is also deeply unsatisfying.